DanielleRaine/DaniBookStats/README.md

 # DaniBookStats
-Project for the Out In Tech Samsung mentorship program!!
-Designed for me to start learning how to use Python, SQL, and R in one fell swoop!
+Project for the Out In Tech Samsung Spring 2024 mentorship program!!
+Functions as an intro to SQL and R.